Skip to content

 Chronic stress, on the other hand, can make even simple activities feel overwhelming.
 That’s why adding small calming habits into your day is so powerful.

-Relaxation doesn’t need to be scheduled.
+Feeling more at ease doesn’t need to be scheduled.
 It can be woven into what you’re already doing.

 Redefining Relaxation: Small Moments Matter